 Caesars Sportsbook has very competitive NFL lines and uses official league data.
 It also runs a variety of NFL-specific promos that give away thousands in free bets and odds boosts surrounding the NFL regular season, NFL Playoffs, and the Super Bowl.

 Caesars Sportsbook literally hosts hundreds of NFL betting markets, from Super Bowl futures to spreads, moneylines, and totals for every game.
-There are also Half, Quarter, and Alternate lines plus player and game props for every game that include:
+There are also Half, Quarter, and Alternate lines plus player and game props for every game that includes: